maibennett/website_github/exampleSite/content/resources.md

 }
 ```

-And voilà!
+And that's it!
 (PS: You will get the ugly "free trial" message ahead of your own customized message, but you can get rid of that by, you know, paying money).

 <p align="center">
 <img src="/images/text_message.jpg" width="400">